-2020 HK\$ million 2019 HK\$ million
+2021 HK\$ million 2020 HK\$ million

-Cash at banks and short-term bank deposits Loan to a joint venture (Note 21) 5,134 329 5,312 378
+Cash at banks and short-term bank deposits Loan to a joint venture (Note 21) 3,800 267 5,134 329

-5,463 5,690
+4,067 5,463

-The cash deposits placed with banks generate interest at the prevailing market interest rates.
+The cash deposits placed with banks generate interest at the prevailing market interest rates and the loan to a joint venture bears interest at Hong Kong inter-bank offered rate plus 3% per annum (2020: Same).

-As at 31 December, if interest rates had been 100 basis points higher, with all other variables held constant, post-tax profit for 2020 and 2019 would have increased by approximately HK\$54 million and HK\$56 million respectively, mainly as a result of higher interest income from cash at banks and bank deposits and interest bearing balance with a joint venture; there would have no direct impact on equity as the Group did not have financial instruments qualified for hedge accounting whereby all movement of interest expense and income as a result of interest rates changes would be charged to the consolidated income statement.
+As at 31 December, if interest rates had been 100 basis points higher, with all other variables held constant, post-tax profit for 2021 and 2020 would have increased by approximately HK\$40 million and HK\$54 million respectively, mainly as a result of higher interest income from cash at banks and bank deposits and interest bearing balance with a joint venture; there would have no direct impact on equity as the Group did not have financial instruments qualified for hedge accounting whereby all movement of interest expense and income as a result of interest rates changes would be charged to the consolidated income statement.